cocos/engine-native/docs/CODING_STYLE.md

 **Pros:**

-The << and >> stream operators provide an API for formatted I/O that is easily learned, portable, reusable, and extensible. printf, by contrast, doesn't even support std::string, to say nothing of user-defined types, and is very difficult to use portably. printf also obliges you to choose among the numerous slightly different versions of that function, and navigate the dozens of conversion specifiers.
+The << and >> stream operators provide an API for formatted I/O that is easily learned, portable, reusable, and extensible. printf, by contrast, doesn't even support `std::string`, to say nothing of user-defined types, and is very difficult to use portably. printf also obliges you to choose among the numerous slightly different versions of that function, and navigate the dozens of conversion specifiers.

-Streams provide first-class support for console I/O via std::cin, std::cout, std::cerr, and std::clog.
+Streams provide first-class support for console I/O via `std::cin`, `std::cout`, `std::cerr`, and `std::clog`.
 The C APIs do as well, but are hampered by the need to manually buffer the input.

 **Cons:**